 Poppy seeds have a lot of confusion swirling around them.
 Can ingesting too many of them get you high?
-Can eating a poppy seed muffin cause you to a fail a drug test?
+Can eating a poppy seed muffin cause you to fail a drug test?
 What’s true and what isn’t?

 To begin with, the poppy seeds come from the opium poppy, whose scientific name is Papaver somniferum, which means “Sleep-inducing poppy.”
 (Yep, the kind that the Wicked Witch of the West uses to put Dorothy Gale to sleep).
 This variety of poppy is actually a popular cultivar found throughout the world and is often unassumingly grown in flower beds by unaware gardeners who simply want to appreciate the flower's gorgeous complexion.

 Poppies and Opium

 This plant has been cultivated for centuries for its narcotic effects.
 The drug, opium, is harvested from the fruit of the poppy plant.
 These fruits are scored with a knife, and then exude a latex-like substance which is then dried and harvested.
 It’s this substance that is rich in narcotic compounds such as morphine and codeine, which are used for both medicinal and recreational purposes.

 While the latex is required to create refined drugs, the entire poppy fruit can also be used.
 Often times, they are dried out and added to soup, stews, or teas and allowed to infuse both their floral, citrusy flavors but also to function as a natural digestive or sleep aid.

 Can You Fail a Drug Test Because of Poppy Seeds?